ashvegeta/Eureka-project/README.md

 4. download the zip file inside the main project (discovery-server).

-5. naviagate to project/discovery-server and set the application.properties as follows.
+5. naviagate to project/discovery-server and set the application.properties as given.

 6. run the mvnw file and open localhost:port_no to access eureka dashboard